Lemon Garlic Chicken Marinade

 Make It Now:

-- Add the olive oil, lemon juice and zest, garlic, thyme, salt and pepper to a gallon-sized freezer bag, seal, and shake.
-Either seal and refrigerate until ready to use, OR add 1.5-2 pounds chicken to the bag, seal, and squish around to make sure the chicken is covered in marinade.
-(Freezing instructions begin here.)
+- Mix Up Marinade: Add the olive oil, lemon juice and zest, garlic, thyme, salt and pepper to a gallon-sized freezer bag, seal, and shake.
+Add chicken* to the bag, seal, and squish around to make sure the chicken is covered in marinade.

 Freeze For Later: Follow step 1.
 Freeze for up to 3 months.